changeprasant/Jedis/Home.md

 ```

 Note 2: Versions after 1.5.2 will have improved support for transactions and pipelining.
-It will have the optional possibility to get specific entries directly from the transaction without dealing with positions and conversions.
+It will have the optional possibility to get specific entries directly from the transaction without dealing with positions and conversions after t.exec().